A BRIEF HISTORY of the WINTERGREEN POLICE DEPARTMENT

 Patrol officers drive in excess of 120,000 miles per year providing full police services to the community of Wintergreen and assist other local jurisdictions (National Park Service, Nelson County Sheriff’s Office and VA State Police) upon request.
 Through an agreement between the Sheriff and the Chief all officers are appointed as special deputies for Nelson County.
 All patrol officers and communications personnel graduate from approved criminal justice academies in Virginia and attend in-service training as required by state guidelines and re-qualify annually with all firearms.

-Patrol vehicles are equipped with high-band radios, first aid and OSHA blood borne pathogen supplies, radar and various other equipment.
+Patrol vehicles are equipped with radios, first aid and OSHA blood borne pathogen supplies, radar and various other equipment.
 Each patrol officer is issued all equipment, a portable radio, pager and uniforms.
-The department also utilizes an in-house computer network system which provides information to officers twenty-four hours a day seven days a week.
-The Department uses a custom in-house designed reporting system for record-keeping.
+The department also utilizes a computer network system which provides information to officers twenty-four hours a day seven days a week.
+The Department uses a computer based reporting system for record-keeping.

 The Department has always striven to use the evolution of change for the betterment of the profession of law enforcement both within the community and in its relationship with other jurisdictions, hence, accreditation.
 The accreditation process offers an opportunity for professionalism at an even higher standard which we seek to achieve and maintain on a daily basis.
 The Department was designated as a State Accredited Agency in February 2008 by the Virginia Law Enforcement Professional Standards Commission.
 The Department is presently the only private police agency in the Commonwealth to achieve the status of state accreditation.
 In December of 2011 the Department undertook its second successful review by the Commission for proof of compliance in maintaining its accredited status for another 4 year term.
 In December of 2015 the Department received its third successful re-accreditation.